New Hanover County Schools

 Educator of the Year Committee

-This committee reviews the applications and interviews and selects the candidates for the educator of the year awards.
+This committee reviews the applications and interviews and selects the candidates for the Educator of the Year awards.

 The committee is comprised of 14 members: one board member; one immediate past Teacher of the Year; one current Teacher of the Year; one immediate past Principal of the Year; one current Principal of the Year; one retired teacher; one parent of a student enrolled in New Hanover County Schools; one administrator; one high school teacher; one middle school teacher; one elementary school teacher; one past chairperson who serves as ex-officio; and two community representatives.